hightowe/timeshift_show_snap_sizes/README.md

 harddrive target of my workstation took almost 6 hours to complete and the results left a lot to be desired.

-By comparison, this program completes on the same drive in rougly 5 minutes and gives far more meaningful results.
+By comparison, this program completes on the same drive in roughly 5 minutes and gives far more meaningful results.

 # Sample Run